ymmn/ear-shot/README.md

 - [X] Redo AIs
 - [X] Change scenery to open
 - [X] Change damage from bullets to within radius
-- [ ] Redo collision detection
+- [ ] Fix positioning issues and collision detection and such
-- [ ] Get noise to scale better based on distance
+- [X] Get noise to scale better based on distance
+- [ ] More than one enemy support
 - [X] Make cube emit looped noise
 - [X] Make cube noise pan according to position and camera
+- [ ] Change controls
-- [ ] Get Crosshair to draw and change controls
+- [ ] Draw Crosshair